How To Learn The Greek Alphabet

 Accents and Breathing Marks

 Breathing marks, or spirits, are used with vowels at the beginning of a word.
-There are two types: rough breathing (῾), which indicates that the vowel is pronounced with an 'h' sound before it, and smooth breathing (᾿), which indicates that the vowel is pronounced without an 'h' sound.
+And there are two types: rough breathing (῾), which indicates that the vowel is pronounced with an 'h' sound before it, and smooth breathing (᾿), which indicates that the vowel is pronounced without an 'h' sound.
 These marks are essential for accurate pronunciation of ancient Greek texts, although they are not used in Modern Greek.

 Understanding accents and breathing marks is vital for reading and pronouncing Greek correctly, especially when dealing with older texts.
 While they might seem complicated at first, mastering these marks will significantly improve your comprehension and fluency.